emilybache/GildedRose-Refactoring-Kata/YorkCodeDojo.md

 **Note**: Sometimes these are called Approval Tests

 ## Getting started
-S
-o what does this mean?
+So what does this mean?
 Before refactoring and changing code we should capture its current behaviour, if it doesn’t have good automated tests.

 There are many different languages that you can perform this exercise in the GildedRose repository.
 Pick your favorite.
 They all work in broadly the same way;